Racial views of Donald Trump: Support from white nationalists and white supremacists

 From the outset of his campaign, Trump was endorsed by various white nationalist and white supremacist movements and leaders.
 On February 24, 2016, David Duke, a former Ku Klux Klan Grand Dragon, expressed vocal support for Trump's campaign on his radio show.
 Shortly thereafter in an interview with Jake Tapper, Trump repeatedly claimed to be ignorant of Duke and his support.
 Republican presidential rivals were quick to respond on his wavering, and Senator Marco Rubio stated the Duke endorsement made Trump un-electable.
 Others questioned his professed ignorance of Duke.
 Trump stated that he had previously disavowed Duke in a tweet posted with a video on his Twitter account.
 On March 3, 2016, Trump stated: "David Duke is a bad person, who I disavowed on numerous occasions over the years.
 I disavowed him.
 I disavowed the KKK."

-On August 25, 2016, Clinton gave a speech saying that Trump is "taking hate groups mainstream and helping a radical fringe take over the Republican Party."
+On August 25, 2016, Hillary Clinton gave a speech saying that Trump is "taking hate groups mainstream and helping a radical fringe take over the Republican Party."
 She identified this radical fringe with the "Alt-right", a largely online variation of American far-right that embraces white nationalism and is anti-immigration.
 During the election season, the Alt-right movement "evangelized" online in support of racist and anti-semitic ideologies.
 On September 9, 2016, several leaders of the alt-right community held a press conference, described by one reporter as the "coming-out party" of the little-known movement, to explain their goals.
 They affirmed their racialist beliefs, stating "Race is real, race matters, and race is the foundation of identity."
 Speakers called for a "White Homeland" and expounded on racial differences in intelligence.
 They also confirmed their support of Trump, saying "This is what a leader looks like."

 Richard Spencer, who runs the white nationalist National Policy Institute, said, "Before Trump, our identity ideas, national ideas, they had no place to go".
 Andrew Anglin, the editor of the neo-Nazi website The Daily Stormer stated, "Virtually every alt-right Nazi I know is volunteering for the Trump campaign."
 Rocky Suhayda, chairman of the American Nazi Party, said that although Trump "isn't one of us," his election would be a "real opportunity" for the white nationalist movement.
 Neo-Nazi James Mason expressed that the election of Donald Trump gave him hope, commenting that "in order to Make America Great Again, you have to make it white again".

 The Southern Poverty Law Center monitored Trump's campaign throughout the election and noted several instances where Trump and lower-level surrogates either used white nationalist rhetoric or engaged with figures in the white nationalist movement.

 According to a 2021 study in Public Opinion Quarterly, Trump's candidacy simultaneously attracted whites with extreme views on race and made his white supporters more likely to express more extreme views on race.